 60+ is when exercise is both essential but needs toning down.
 You don’t want to be doing days of cross-training or something similar, as it’s more likely to cause you an injury.
 There are still lots of options for you, though.

 If you want to include equipment with your workouts, lighter weights like dumbbells or weighted gloves can be perfect.
 They add that little bit of extra weight to keep your muscles strong.
 This is important as muscle mass deteriorates as you get older, so you are keeping your muscles strong but still managing or losing that weight.

-Yoga is really beneficial for over 60s too, as another area that deteriorates as you get older is balance.
+Yoga is really beneficial for over 60s, too, as balance is another area that deteriorates as you get older.
 Practising yoga is perfect for this, as the movements are designed to help improve balance and spatial awareness.
-Doing yoga regularly can really help keep you up and about on your own for longer, especially if you're worried about having to rely on people to help you get around.
+In addition, doing yoga regularly can help keep you up and about on your own for longer, especially if you’re worried about relying on people to help you get around.

-Swimming is a perfect exercise option for over 60s.
-It's low impact whilst still providing you with a solid weight loss workout.
+Swimming is a perfect exercise option for those over 60.
+It’s low impact whilst still providing you with a solid weight loss workout.
 Plus you can do classes, just go for a swim, try indoors and outdoors, the choices are endless with swimming.
-It is probably one of the best choices for anyone over the age of 60.
+So it is probably one of the best choices for anyone over the age of 60.